Evaluate The Limit In Terms Of The Constants Involved

 Since lim (x→0) [(sin 5x) / (5x)] = 1, the limit becomes 1 * (5/3) = 5/3

-Therefore, lim (x→0) (sin 5x) / (3x) = 5/3.
+So, lim (x→0) (sin 5x) / (3x) = 5/3.
 The constants 5 and 3 directly influence the final value of the limit.

 VI.
 Conclusion: The Ubiquitous Influence of Constants

 Evaluating limits is a fundamental skill in calculus that requires a solid understanding of limit laws, algebraic manipulation, and techniques for dealing with indeterminate forms.
 Throughout this process, constants play a crucial and often subtle role.
 They define the shape, scaling, and shifting of functions, directly impacting their limiting behavior.
 From basic limit laws to advanced techniques like L'Hôpital's Rule and the Squeeze Theorem, constants are integral to determining the final value of a limit.
-Understanding how constants interact within a function is essential for accurately predicting and evaluating its limiting behavior, both at finite values and at infinity.
+So understanding how constants interact within a function is essential for accurately predicting and evaluating its limiting behavior, both at finite values and at infinity.
 By mastering these techniques and appreciating the influence of constants, you can confidently tackle a wide range of limit problems and gain a deeper understanding of the foundational concepts of calculus.